mindmap

 Note that our observation from the sample might still lead us to an incorrect conclusion (since there is variability among samples).
 Our tolerance for this type of error is determined by the significance level.
 If \(\textit{p-value}\) is not less than significant level then we do not have any evidence to reject the null hypothesis.
 Otherwise (if \(\textit{p-value}\) is less than significant level) we do have evidence against the null hypothesis

-Now let us see how to run the two-sample test in R and Python using some read data.
+Now let us see how to run the two-sample test in R and Python.
 Note that we already used train data for EDA purposes.
 For the purpose of hypothesis testing now we use test data to avoid double dipping.

 3.1.9 How to run the test in R and Python?